Was your flight delayed, cancelled or overbooked? You may be entitled to compensation: up to £ 510 per person!

 - More information check the website of the European Commission

-You are legally entitled to EUR 250 (± 210 GBP) up to EUR 600 (± 510 GBP) per person.
-(Tweet this) Since 2004, air passengers are required to be compensated by the airline when they suffer from delayed flights, cancellations, denied boarding and rerouting.
+If your flight is delayed in excess of 3 hours, you may be legally entitled to receive between EUR 250 (± 210 GBP) and EUR 600 (± 510 GBP) per person.
+(Tweet this) This amount is based on the amount of time you lost, and is irrespective of the price of your ticket.
+Since 2004, air passengers are required to be compensated by the airline when they experience delays, cancellations, cases of denied boarding and rerouting.
+Flight-Delayed.co.uk is an organisation that helps air passengers claim compensation from airlines, and also helps travellers with general travel information.

 Was your flight delayed?
-How much you are entitled to receive depends on the following criteria:
+How much compensation you are entitled to depends on the following criteria:

 • for all flights of 1,500 kilometres or less: EUR 250 (± 199 GBP);